symkat/Config-Layered/README.md

 ## GLOBAL OR SOURCE ARGUMENTS?

-Config::Layered will accept any constructor arguments and a source may look at `$caller` to check them.
+Config::Layered will accept any constructor arguments and a source may look at `$layered` to check them.
 However, source instance specific arguments are also available.
 Both should be supported under the following reasoning:

 Suppose that I would like to load a global file, but I would also like to merge arguments